cazzlewazzle89/Qontas/README.md

 Input:
 1. Sequencing reads in FASTQ format (can be gzipped)
 2. Reference sequence of the target region in FASTA format.
-3. BED file defining regions in which to call variants

 Output:
 `basename_variants.txt` - three column TSV file listing, for unique combination of variants, the variants, count, and relative abundance